vikiscience/Collaboration_and_Competition_with_Deep_Reinforcement_Learning/Report.md

 # Results

-Current best result is: +0.719 (after 1500 episodes)
+Current best result is: +0.851 (after 1500 episodes), peaked at +1.180 (after 1233 episodes)

-The Environment was solved in 1356 episodes by achieving the avgerage score: +0.509
+The Environment was solved in 1082 episodes by achieving the avgerage score: +0.506

 ![image2]